PrinciplesDotDev/principles/try-to-delete-the-part-or-process.md

 uid = "278c8f32-4a98-4cd6-91f2-a881194f1dc7"
 +++

-Actively attempt to remove features or processes to reduce bloat and build things that are required, instead of ending up in a situation with feature bloat.
-Or as Musk says "Because if you don't run at tight margins, you're not going to get nothing to orbit."
+Actively attempt to remove features or processes to reduce bloat and build things that are required, instead of adding things which prevent you from reaching the projects goals.
+Or as Musk says "if you don't run at tight margins, you're going to get nothing to orbit."

 This principle originated from building spaceships but is generally applicable to building anything complicated.